radiorabe/klangbecken/doc/design.md

 **Minimal and mature runtime and test dependencies**: To reduce maintenance, we aim for a sensible minimal set of dependencies.
 We only depend on stable, mature and maintained libraries.

+## Data Directory

+The data directory contains the data files for the entire system.
+This includes audio, playlist, and log files plus a metadata cache.
+Except for the audio files, human readable text files are used to store the data.
+The `fsck` command can be used, to verify the consistency of the directory.
+For details see the [data directory documentation](data-dir.md)

 ## CLI

 The [CLI](../klangbecken/cli.py) provides commands to manage the data directory and run the development serve.
 For details see the [command line interface documentation](cli.md).